LightComplexx/saucer-shoot/README.txt

 --Controls--
 ** 'W' and 'S' to move up and down
 ** 'Left Click' to shoot
-** 'Right Click' activates Dimensional Slash
-** 'Space' activates a nuke that kills all Saucers within the window (only 1) ** 'F:10' to pause the game (game resumes once another button other than the pause button is pressed)
+** 'Right Click' activates Dimensional Slash (resets every 600 steps) ** 'Space' activates a nuke that kills all Saucers within the window (only 1) ** 'F:10' to pause the game (game resumes once another button other than the pause button is pressed)